JJJannik/DiscordRPC/README.md

 Don't worry about the program spamming info messages into the console, everything is fine as long as it's running,

 ### Tips:
+1. You can also just create a start.bat file in the same directory where your jar is located in.
+In this .bat file you have to add:
+     ```shell
+         java -jar DiscordRPC.jar
+         pause
+      ````
+      Now, you can just double-click the start script to run the program.

-1. Instead of saving the application id in the config, you can also use the `-DapplicationId=<id>` argument when starting the programm the first time. <br>
+2. Instead of saving the application id in the config, you can also use the `-DapplicationId=<id>` argument when starting the programm the first time. <br>
    This could look then like: `java -jar -DapplicationId=<id> ./DiscordRPC.jar`
-2. If you don't really know what to write in the config, you can take a look on the [Discord Developer Portal](https://discord.com/developers/applications) in your application -> Rich Presence -> Visualizer.
+3. If you don't really know what to write in the config, you can take a look on the [Discord Developer Portal](https://discord.com/developers/applications) in your application -> Rich Presence -> Visualizer.
-3. Unsure what is meant with the timestamps?
+4. Unsure what is meant with the timestamps?
 [This may help you](https://www.unixtimestamp.com/)
-4. If you cannot see the rich presence displaying on your profile, try to enable "Display current activity as status message." in the Activity Privacy settings on Discord.
+5. If you cannot see the rich presence displaying on your profile, try to enable "Display current activity as status message." in the Activity Privacy settings on Discord.

 ## How to use the assets?